No Application Fee

 Essay and Short Answers

-You must submit all essay and short answer requirements from the application materials.
-This is an opportunity to differentiate yourself from other applicants—and the point when we evaluate your writing ability and get to know you a little better.
+Essay and short-answer questions are only required for those students who utilize the College’s Test-Optional Policy.
+For those students who aren’t applying test-optional, essay and short-answer questions are components of the application that we highly recommend you complete.
+Short-answer and essay questions give students an opportunity to differentiate themselves from other applicants.
 Choose topics of great importance to you or ones that will demonstrate your passions.
-Tell us things about yourself that we won’t learn from the application and be sure to add depth and details to your essay.
+Tell us things about yourself that we won’t learn from the application, and be sure to add depth and detail to your essay and short-answer questions.

 Short Answer – Pick two of five: